BCom Money and Finance in India Notes Study Material

 FACTORS AFFECTING MONEY SUPPLY

-The factors that influence money supply in the economy emanate from the Government as also from the private sector.
-We describe these factors necessitating expansion of money under three principal heads.
+The factors that influence the money supply in the economy emanate from the Government as also from the private sector.
+We describe these factors necessitating the expansion of money under three principal heads.
+(BCom Money and Finance in India Notes Study Material)

-(i) Deficit Financing: It is very important factor which affects money supply in India.
-This consists of government spending over and above its receipts from such sources as taxes, profits from public enterprises borrowing from the public etc. These receipts imply withdrawals of money from the people’s money income and does not constitude new money.
 In case government wishes to spend more than this, then new money has to be created.
 In case of such spending or to meet deficits, the government borrows from the RBI by way of loans and advances or by the sale of government securities and treasury bills.
-The government may also get funds from commercial banks, involving credit-creation through the sale of securities.
+The government may also get funds from commercial banks, involving credit creation through the sale of securities.
 As a result of these operations, the money supply increases.
+(BCom Money and Finance in India Notes Study Material)

-(ii) Bank Credit: The second important factor is the increase in the bank credit.
+(ii) Bank Credit: The second important factor is the increase in bank credit.
 This takes place largely to meet the needs of producers and traders in the economy.
 The production and distribution activities require finance to oil their wheels.
 They have to directly depend upon banks.
-Much of their expenditure is to meet the current spending to bridge the gap between the production and the sale of goods in the case of producers or stocking and sale of goods in the case of traders etc. To meet their needs, the banks create credit and this in turns forms part of money supply.
+Much of their expenditure is to meet the current spending to bridge the gap between the production and the sale of goods in the case of producers or stocking and sale of goods in the case of traders etc. To meet their needs, the banks create credit and this in turn forms part of the money supply.

-In India the large amount of credit has to be required for large rise in production and trading activities.
-However, it become harmful when these credits get created for illegitimate speculation.
+In India, a large amount of credit has to be required for a large rise in production and trading activities.
+However, it becomes harmful when these credits get created for illegitimate speculation.
+(BCom Money and Finance in India Notes Study Material)

-(iii) Foreign Exchange Reserves: Another, the third factor influencing money supply, is the change in foreign exchange reserves.
-In case of a country acquiring an excess of foreign currency (i.e., when receipts exceed payments), the domestic supply of money expands, as the holders of foreign currency get paid in their own currency in return for the foreign currency which they surrender to the bank.
-Opposite happens in case of deficit, (i.e., when receipts of foreign currency).
-In this case the money supply gets contracted via those who pay domestic/rupee currency to the bank to get foreign exchange for meeting their obligations.(BCom Money and Finance in India Notes Study Material)
+(iii) Foreign Exchange Reserves: Another, third factor influencing money supply, is the change in foreign exchange reserves.
+In case of a country acquires an excess of foreign currency (i.e., when receipts exceed payments), the domestic supply of money expands, as the holders of foreign currency get paid in their own currency in return for the foreign currency which they surrender to the bank.
+The opposite happens in the case of deficit, (i.e., when receipts of foreign currency).
+In this case, the money supply gets contracted via those who pay domestic/rupee currency to the bank to get foreign exchange for meeting their obligations.

-All this and the country’s foreign exchange earnings, whenever these have exceeded payments, have contributed to the rise in money supply.
+All this and the country’s foreign exchange earnings, whenever these have exceeded payments, have contributed to the rise in the money supply.

 INDIAN FINANCIAL SYSTEM